tableau/connector-plugin-sdk/docs/api-reference.md

 ### connection-builder

 Builds the ODBC ConnectString or JDBC Connection URL.
-For JDBC Connection URL only, it is required that the conection-builder contains only non-secure attributes such as : server, port, dbname.
+For a JDBC Connection URL, we require that the that the connection-builder contains only non-secure attributes, such as server, port, and dbname.

 **Type:** JavaScript